PlusPlus-ua/ha_tuya_ble/README.md

 ## Usage

-After adding to Home Assistan integration should discover all supported Bluetooth devices, or you can add discoverable devices manually.
+After adding to Home Assistant integration should discover all supported Bluetooth devices, or you can add discoverable devices manually.

 The integration works locally, but connection to Tuya BLE device requires device ID and encryption key from Tuya IOT cloud.
 It could be obtained using the same credentials as in official Tuya integration.
 To obtain the credentials, please refer to official Tuya integration [documentation](https://www.home-assistant.io/integrations/tuya/)